morja/stripe-donation-form/README.md

 This is a simple PHP script that shows a donation form, checks for a valid reCAPTCHA response and upon success sends the user to Stripe Checkout.

-Stripe API version 2020-08-27.

-Supported are reCAPTCHA v2 and v3.

 ![Screenshot](https://user-images.githubusercontent.com/29610198/97778606-984ada80-1b78-11eb-8395-2f8a12d9f710.jpg)

+- Variable amount payments
+- Minimum amount
+- Multiple currencies
+- Stripe API version 2020-08-27.
+- reCAPTCHA v2 (Checkbox) and v3 (Invisible)
+- Limit requests per minute

 ## Running the app